 Step 2: Identify your potential audience and listen to them

 In our previous post, we told you that identifying your target audience is a crucial step for your business.
 And we can’t stress enough with this.
-Who are your gamers and how do they look like?
+Who are your gamers and what do they look like?
 Are they males or females?
 How old are they?
 Are they business-oriented or committed to a family?

 If you already have a not very well-defined audience, it might be a good time to learn more about your players.
 The best way?
 Ask them!